Radiator-Labs/coop-share/README-00-overview.md

 ## 2 - Upgrade

-Remove fan switch and replace with new relays controlled by RL panel (RL panel is a new user interface provided by RL and is outside the scope of this work).
-New relays control existing fan OFF/LOW/HIGH.
+Remove fan switch and replace with new relays controlled by Radiator Labs (RL) panel (the panel is a new user interface provided by RL and is outside the scope of this work).
+The new relays you add will control the existing fan's modes of OFF/LOW/HIGH.
 Relays are mounted inside of new box to be installed inside of HVAC unit.